Multi-Agent Reinforcement Learning for V2X Resource Allocation: Disentangling MARL Challenges Through Benchmarking: Experiment Setup

+Note that except for \emph{NFIG}, where \(G_t^{\max}\) corresponds to the true optimum obtained through exhaustive search, \(G_t^{\min}\) and \(G_t^{\max}\) should not be interpreted as strict lower and upper bounds on achievable performance.
+Consequently, normalized returns may occasionally fall below zero or exceed one.
+However, because \(G_t^{\min}\) and \(G_t^{\max}\) are computed independently of the evaluated algorithms and applied consistently within each task, the relative ranking and pairwise comparison of algorithms remain unaffected.

-For each algorithm, we report the maximum average test return achieved during training, computed over five independent runs with different random seeds.
+For each algorithm, we report the maximum average test return achieved during training, where the average is computed over five independent runs with different random seeds.
 Table \ref{tab:benchmarking} presents these maximum returns along with their 95\% confidence intervals.
 The top-performing algorithm in each task is indicated in bold.

 [1]{\rotatebox[origin=c]{90}{#1}}